 Naturally our featured book is “From Sting to Spin: A History of Nettle Fibre”

 by Gillian Edom.
-The revised 2nd edition has been launched now (2019), and we have created a little website with more details about the book, and a few chapter previews.
+The revised 2nd edition has launched in 2019, and we have created a little website with more details about the book, and a few chapter previews.

 The concept of using the common stinging nettle to make cloth comes from fairy tales and folklore, archaeology, historical fact and anecdotal evidence.
 This book brings together as much evidence as possible in order to show how nettle fibre was used in many countries around the world from the earliest times up until the Second World War.